 “That a fact?”
 The man’s teeth flashed white.
 “So do I.” He nodded toward Rain.
 “Let’s go see if he likes yours.”

 “I’m lifting,” I said.
 “Ice Boys come back, I’m protein.”

 “Ice Boys won’t bother you while you’re with me.”

-“Right,” said the man.
-He strode to where Rain held court.
+“Good idea,” said the man.
+Weathercoat swirling, he strode to where Rain held court.
 Nobody stared at Rain for long, not once he started staring back, but new people kept emerging from Customs.
-In the crowd I caught a glimpse of a kid I knew.
+In the crowd, I caught a glimpse of a kid I knew.
 He’d probably had a very profitable morning, what with all those tourists too interested in the alien to pay any attention to their pockets.

-The man in the black coat held up a flat silver box and a nerve-grating screech assaulted my ears.
+The man in the weathercoat held up a flat silver box and a nerve-grating screech assaulted my ears.
 Rain’s eyes whirled to face us.
 He screeched back.

-The man bowedto him.
+The man bowed to him.
 “I regret I cannot further converse in your tongue.
-Only the greeting-of-one-for-a-stranger is programmed into my talksynth.”
+Only the greeting-of-one-for-a-stranger is programmed into my autotranslator.”

 “Regret nothing,” said Rain.
 “It was a pleasure to hear our language spoken unexpectedly.
 I shall retain it.”

-“I am honored.”
+“I am honoured.”
 The man straightened.
 “I am called Qualls.
 You are Rain?”

-“I am…” He shrieked.
+“I am…” He shrieked, and I winced.
 “But ‘Rain’ is acceptable.”
 His eyes rearranged themselves.
 “I have memory of you, Qualls.
 You were on the ship that brought me here five days ago.”